Open Methodology

 The pipeline

 Veridi (is this true?) feeds into Pragma (what should we do?) feeds into Praxis (what can I do?).
 Each system can also be used independently.
-Pipeline integration was validated in v2.5: 10 end-to-end scenarios, 30/30 stage executions PASS.
+Pipeline integration has been validated across 10 end-to-end scenarios, 30/30 stage executions PASS.
 Confidence decreases transparently at each stage as uncertainty accumulates.

 Reporting issues